Use tax: Vehicles & boats

 - An appraisal prepared by a registered dealer.

-- Documentation from another value source, such as National Auto Dealers Association (NADA) or Kelley Blue Book that cites a lower average fair market value for the vehicle or vessel.
-The purchase price will be accepted if it is within $2,000 of the value cited by the alternate source.
+- Documentation from another value source, such as National Auto Dealers Association (NADA) or Kelley Blue Book that cites a lower average retail value for the vehicle or vessel.
+The purchase price will be accepted if it is within 20% of the value cited by the alternate source.
 Either photocopies of printed materials or a printout from the Internet are acceptable.

 - A completed Department of Revenue Declaration of Buyer and Seller Regarding Value of Use Vehicle Sold form stating the selling price and condition of the vehicle.
 Both the buyer and the seller must sign the form.
 These are subject to review.